ChangkunYe/OpenSetLabelShift/README.md

   year={2023}
 }
 ```
+and other OOD detection papers if you are comparing with.

 If you are only interest in the proposed Open Set Label Shift estimation and correction algorithm.
 The implementation is provided in "OpenSetLabelShift/openood/label_shift/".
 ## Requirements